SatyaSudheer/KV-Persistent-Store/README.md

-# KV-Persistent-Store
+# KV Persistent Store
-KV Persistent Store
+A simple, in-memory key-value store with persistence capabilities built in Java using Maven.